Online Admission FAQs

 Frequently Asked Questions

-The University of Bridgeport is fully accredited by the New England Association of Schools and Colleges (NECHE).
+The University of Bridgeport is fully accredited by the New England Commission of Higher Education (NECHE).
 The University is also accredited by the Board of Governors of the Connecticut Department of Higher Education.
 Some professional programs may have additional accreditation as well.

 As an online student you may qualify for financial assistance, depending on your academic level, degree program, and financial and family status.
 Learn more about your options by viewing our financial aid page.